 |Standardized Test Scores||Important|

-To apply, all applicants to Centre must submit the following items.
-Double check with Centre's admissions department to confirm all application materials and requirements.
+To apply to Centre, all applicants must submit the following items.
+Check with Centre's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|